 Q: Are you planning on printing/running a Kickstarter for TGS?

-I can make a tutorial about how I draw my comic!
-After I finalize the script for a new chapter (based on the outline for the entire TGS story arc), I start thumbnailing out my layout drawings for each page.
+After I finalize the script for a new chapter, I start thumbnailing out my layout drawings for each page.

 I like to have all my thumbnails ready for the entire chapter before I start seriously drawing!
 These thumbnails are extremely quick and loose, focusing on staging, pacing, and visual storytelling.
 They are also basically incomprehensible to anyone but me.

 Can you tell what’s going on?
 No?
 That’s fine!
 No one else sees this stage.
 I just need to be able to decipher the basic visual information in the panel–Hyde in the foreground, the Society in the background covered in smoke.
 (Uh, those are the squigglies on the right side of image.)

 Here’s where I make my scribble into a real drawing.
 It usually takes me at least two or three “passes” of a drawing to get it to this stage, gradually figuring out the poses and detail with each pass.
 I don’t usually indicate shading at this point, but in this image I’ve shown where fire damage will go on the final image.

 From here I trace over the my rough image to produce the final lines.
 This is a pretty mindless, if time-consuming phase–although I do have to be thoughtful about line width.
 I tend to ink when I’m tired after work and can just put on a podcast or audiobook to listen to!
 This is also the time that I add in the panel borders (using Manga Studio) and text/speech (using Photoshop).

 4) Color script